top of page

 5. Wishing Chair: The wishing chair is another natural rock formation on-site.
 Visitors sit in the chair, which some liken to a throne, and make a wish while staring out at the sea.

-6. Visitor Centre: The Visitor Centre building itself is a site to behold.
-The building has won several awards for its design and sustainability concepts.
+6. Visitor Centre: The Visitor Centre building has won several awards for its design and sustainability concepts.
 Inside the Centre there are imaginative, educational exhibits which add to the overall experience of the day.

 View of Ports Ganny and Noffer | Giant's Causeway Day Trip and Travel Blog